 During the season the Pike migrate from one area to another, moving from wintering holes to wherever the feeding prospects are optimal.
 These fish are by no means confined to a single location: tagging and tracking programmes recorded one fish travelling 243 miles over an eight month period!
 Wildlife in the area is abundant and it is common to see black bears hunting Pike in the shallows whilst moose graze nonchalantly as anglers approach.

-A guide accompanies each pair of anglers using a custom designed skiff with flat casting platforms to the front and rear allowing both anglers to easily cast a fly or lure.
-The skiffs are powered by 50HP outboards and whilst there it is not necessary to cover a lot of water guides will go any distance to find the best location, whether it be size or numbers of fish that you are looking to catch.
+A guide accompanies each pair of anglers using the custom designed skiff's, with a flat casting platform to the front and rear, allowing both anglers to easily cast a fly or lure.
+The skiffs are powered by 70HP outboards and whilst there it is not necessary to cover a lot of water guides will certainly go any distance to find the best location, whether it be size or numbers of fish that you are looking to catch.
 Fishing is conducted both from skiffs and from the banks/wading as is appropriate to the area being fished.

 The sheer size of the Yukon drainage means that it is possible to locate camps in areas where the fish have rarely or never seen another fly or lure.
 To take advantage of the huge expanse of water for the more adventurous there is the option of a staying at a guided tent camp.
 The camp is moved every two weeks to ensure that no area is ever over-fished (if such a term can be used in this context).
 Large cabin tents with cots are provided for each pair of anglers.
 The cots ensure that no mud will get in your way of a perfect nights sleep by the river.
 Meals of equal quality to the houseboat including steaks are cooked and served in a screened-in tent with dining table and a hot shower is on hand to clean off before sitting down to a nice warm fire.
 Sleep peacefully at night to the sounds of nature or take full advantage of the 24 hr daylight!

 Anglers fly into Anchorage where an overnight stop is recommended prior to catching a flight from Anchorage to Holy Cross.
-On arrival, you will then be collected by lodge staff and shuttled to the docks where a boat will transfer you to the house-boat.
-The length of the boat journey will vary but typically 1-1hr 45 mins.
+On arrival, you will then be collected by lodge staff and shuttled to the docks where the Patriot will be waiting.
+Once you are onboard and preparations are complete for the week, you will depart directly to the choosen area for the start of your trip.

 - Int Flight to Anchorage